MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/validation-settings.md

 ---
 description: "Learn more about: Validation Settings"
-title: "Validation Settings | Microsoft Docs" ms.custom: ""
+title: "Validation Settings"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "validating, configuring"
   - "configuring, validating"
 ms.assetid: ee08acac-99f9-4403-b2ae-01b80378aa58
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Validation Settings
 Using [!INCLUDE[btaBTAHL7NoNumber](../../includes/btabtahl7nonumber-md.md)], you can validate your messages against the HL7 standard. [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] ensures that the messages you send or receive have a message structure and body segment that conforms to the HL7 standard.
 You can also validate HL7 supported custom data types, and allow trailing delimiters.
 You use the [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer **Validation** tab to configure validation.